Swellies Surf Guide Part 2- The Flood

 12. Platters Wave

 Location: In the channel between Swelly Rock and Ynys Benlas.
-On the Bangor end of the drop caused by the hidden North Platters; immediate below on the Bangor side of the Platters Cushion.
+On the Bangor end of the drop caused by the hidden North Platters, immediately below on the Bangor side of the Platters Cushion.

 Description: As the water falls away from the cushion, there is a small green , slightly curved wave on the Bangor side of the feature, caused by the drop.
 This is a fast, smooth though small wave, but it needs a little planning to get there.
-There is no eddy here: you need to ferry from the Benlas eddy, going above (and around the end of) the cushion, or alternatively you can come from the large eddy below Swelly Rock.
-It is a relatively easy surf once you are on, but unforgiving if concentration slips – you’ve got to go around again!
+There is no eddy here: you need to make a challenging ferry from the Swelly Rock eddy (or from the top of the Benlas eddy) It is a relatively easy surf once you are on, but unforgiving if concentration slips – you’ve got to go all the way around again!

 A gentle Platters Wave – Boily Wave is in the background

-Close after LW on bigger springs it forms into a slightly staggered wave across much of the width of the cushion Get it right and this can be used to feed onto Boily Wave – a bit of a challenge but do-able.
+Close after LW on bigger springs it forms into a slightly staggered wave across much of the width of the now-hidden Platters.
+This can be used to feed onto Boily Wave from the Bangor side.

 Height: 1-1 ½ ft